 A request to move an SR to a higher priority level.
 Use the Oracle Global Customer Support escalation process to escalate an SR when a business critical issue requires a higher level of attention from Oracle Global Customer Support management.

-See Also:For more information, see Knowledge document 188389.1, "How To Escalate a Service Request (SR) with Oracle Support Services"
+See Also:For more information, see Knowledge document 199389.1, "How To Request Management Attention to a Service Request (SR) with Oracle Support Services"

 An Oracle service that enables you to sign in to more than one service with a single account and password, for example My Oracle Support, the Oracle Technology Network (OTN), and Oracle.com.